Logo of the National Academy of Elder Law Attorneys

 The directory also provides information about members with distinction CAP, CELA or Experience listings.

 Members of the NAELA can also join a specialty section including:

 Elder Law is defined as the legal practice of counseling and representing older persons and their representatives about the legal aspects of health and long-term care planning, the disposition and administration of older persons' estates, the conservation, older persons' legal capacity, surrogate decision-making, public benefits, and the implementation of their decisions concerning such matters,

 Legal advice on elder law matters requires giving due consideration to the applicable tax consequences of the action, or the need for more sophisticated tax expertise.

 Contact InformationNational Academy of Elder Law Attorneys (NAELA)

-This article on how to find an elder law attorney was last updated on Thursday, September 28, 2017.
+This article was last updated on Thursday, November 14, 2019.